python/cpython/Doc/library/idle.rst

 Configure IDLE
    Open a configuration dialog.
 Fonts, indentation, keybindings, and color themes may be altered.
 Startup Preferences may be set, and additional help sources can be specified.
+Non-default user setting are saved in a .idlerc directory in the user's home directory.
+Problems caused by bad user configuration files are solved by editing or deleting one or more of the files in .idlerc.

 Configure Extensions
    Open a configuration dialog for setting preferences for extensions (discussed below).
+See note above about the location of user settings.

 Code Context (toggle)(Editor Window only)
-   Open a pane at the top of the edit window which shows the block context of the section of code which is scrolling off the top of the window.
+   Open a pane at the top of the edit window which shows the block context of the code which has scrolled above the top of the window.

 Windows menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Zoom Height
-   Toggles the window between normal size (40x80 initial setting) and maximum height.
-The initial size is in the Configure IDLE dialog under the general tab.
+   Toggles the window between normal size and maximum height.
+The initial size defaults to 40 lines by 80 chars unless changed on the General tab of the Configure IDLE dialog.

 The rest of this menu lists the names of all open windows; select one to bring it to the foreground (deiconifying it if necessary).